Android-BD/learn-a-foreign-language/README.md

 ### 0.5

-1. Users can share their lists (available on the website)
+1. Users can share their lists (available on the website) in read-only OR edit mode
 2. [Add a doc for the API](http://blog.romainpellerin.eu/documentation.html)
 3. Make the modal scrollable if too many meanings, and add an X button on top right to close it (see the example on the official repo of the module)